GNOME/gnome-control-center/docs/HACKING.md

 The most important rule is: **see the surrounding code, and copy its style**.

+That said, GNOME Settings assumes:

+ * 2 spaces of indentation
+ * 120 columns of line width
+ * Newline before `{`

 Another rule that applies to function declarations is that all parameters are aligned by the last '*'.
 There are plenty of examples below.